Making your dog poop quickly can be quite a challenge. After all, nobody likes to be rushed when they are doing their business.

 Most dogs will feel uncomfortable and try to back off, but since there’s no real danger involved, they’ll get used to it quickly.
 If not, a couple of treats along the way are sure to help!
 Sooner or later, your dog will start contracting their bum and pushing out the poop.

-Keep several tissues close to gather all the poop and collect it in a Do Good Poo Bag
+Keep several tissues close to gather all the poop and collect it in a Do Good Poo Bag, which are compostable!

 If you are trying the above methods at home, we also recommend keeping our Wee Away & Stain Away on hand to get rid of any mess and neutralise unpleasant smells.